lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###$auth.validateUser
 return a promise that will resolve if a user's auth token exists and is valid.
-This method does not ke any arguments.
+This method does not take any arguments.
 [Read more](#token-validation-flow)

-This method is called on page load during the app's run phase so that returning users will not need to nually re-authenticate themselves.
+This method is called on page load during the app's run phase so that returning users will not need to manually re-authenticate themselves.

-The promise returned by this method can be used to prevent users from viewing certain pages when using ngular ui router](https://github.com/angular-ui/ui-router) [resolvers](http://angular-ui.github.io/ui-uter/site/#/api/ui.router.util.$resolve).
+The promise returned by this method can be used to prevent users from viewing certain pages when using [angular ui router](https://github.com/angular-ui/ui-router) [resolvers](http://angular-ui.github.io/ui-router/site/#/api/ui.router.util.$resolve).

-##### Example using angular ui router
+#### Example using angular ui router

 ~~~coffeescript
 angular.module('myApp', [